predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

   their names: ``foo.func()`` or ``Foo.method()``.
   This makes the changelog a lot more readable.
 - Prefer simple past tense or constructions with "now".
-- If you want to reference multiple issues, copy the news fragment to another filename. ``towncrier`` will merge all news fragments with identical contents into one entry with multiple links to the respective pull requests.
+- If you would like to reference multiple issues, copy the news fragment to another filename. ``towncrier`` will merge all news fragments with identical contents into one entry with multiple links to the respective pull requests.

 Example entries: